schollz/cowyodel/README.md

 ## Basic usage

-### Upload a document
+### Upload

-To share a document with another computer, you first can upload it to the cowyo instance using `cowyodel upload FILE`.
+To share a document with another computer, you first upload it to a cowyo server.
+By default *cowyodel* uses cowyo.com, but [you can host your own cowyo server](https://github.com/schollz/cowyo) as well (see Advanced Usage).

 ```
 $ cowyodel upload README.md